 Sensors and Actuators B 83 (2002) 48–52 A biosensor for Escherichia coli based on a potentiometric alternating biosensing (PAB) Volume 83, Issues 1–3, 15 March 2002, Pages 48–52 Selected Papers from TRANSDUCERS '01 EUROSENSORS XV Edited By M.

 Another branch of our research is to investigate how common viruses, such as Human Parvovirus B19, can attribute to chronic ailments such as rheumatoid arthritis, lupus and Crohn’s disease.
 Presentations: Chiang Mai University.
 RGJ-PhD Congress XIV.
 Biosensor.
 A biosensor is an analytical device, used for the detection of an analyte, that combines a biological component with a physicochemical detector. the sensitive biological element (e.g. tissue, microorganisms, organelles, cell receptors, enzymes, antibodies, nucleic acids, etc.), a biologically derived material or biomimetic component that interacts (binds or recognizes) the analyte under study.

 E., Humphrey, T. J., Hudson, P. J. and Salisbury, V. (2009) Use of bioluminescent bacterial biosensors to investigate the role of free-living helminths as reservoirs and vectors of Salmonella.
+Environmental Microbiology Reports, 1 (3). pp. 198-207.
+ISSN 1758-2229 Full text not available from this repository Publisher's URL: Free-living microbivorous helminths that consume pathogenic bacteria could offer an environmental refuge for those pathogens and also, in the case of accidental ingestion, could transmit food-borne pathogens to humans and livestock.
+Request a change to this item.
 Plant Soil Environ., 55, 2009 (9): 363–369 Detection of Listeria monocytogenes through real-time PCR and biosensor methods.
 Sensors 2008, 8, 8361-8377 Array Biosensor for Toxin Detection: Continued Advances.
 Sensors 2009, 9, 5503-5520 Electroanalytical Sensors and Devices for Multiplexed Detection of Foodborne Pathogen Microorganisms.

 These are very elaborate, time-consuming, and have to be completed in a microbiology laboratory and are therefore not suitable for on-site monitoring.
 The need for a more rapid, reliable, specific, and sensitive method of detecting a target analyte, at low cost, is the focus of a great deal of research.
 Biosensor technology has the potential to speed up the detection, increase specificity and sensitivity, enable high-throughput analysis, and to be used for monitoring of critical control points in food production.
 This article reviews food pathogen detection methods based on electrochemical biosensors, specifically amperometric, potentiometric, and impedimetric biosensors.
-USDA - Food safety research information office – Biosensors.
-Enzyme and Microbial Technology 32 (2003) 3–13 Advances in biosensors for detection of pathogens in food and water.
+The underlying principles and application of these biosensors are discussed with special emphasis on new biorecognition elements, nanomaterials, and lab on a chip technology.